 Why Wood Skirting for Mobiles?

-We all have seen trailer houses or mobile homes and the most defining thing about them is their use of cheap skirting, right?
-Many of these residences use vinyl, metal or wood skirting.
-Although wood skirting for mobiles is probably the most prolific.
+We all have seen trailer houses or mobile homes where the most defining characteristic about them is their use of cheap skirting, right?
+Many of these residences use vinyl, metal, or wood skirting; although wood skirting for mobile homes is probably the most prolific.

-Perhaps you’re wondering why wood is such a common skirting method since we all know that it rots.
-Moreover, because of the close proximity to the ground the moisture messes with paint or stains.
+Rotting, however, isn’t the only issue.
+Because of the close proximity to the ground, moisture affects paint and stains.
 So, why is it widely used as a skirting product?

 Do You Still Believe Wood Skirting Is Great?

-The most common thought being, “wood skirting will get us by until we can afford something better.”
+The most common statement I hear is, “wood skirting will get us by until we can afford something better.”
 Really?
-I have seen many homes with wood skirting that has caused thousands in damage.
-Can you afford replacing rotten joists, insulation, crossover ducts and water lines?
-This can exceed $20,000 in 2019.
+I have seen many homes with wood skirting that has caused thousands of damage.
+Can you afford to replace rotten joists, insulation, crossover ducts, and water lines?
+This can exceed $20,000.